DIY Home Winterizing in 4 Easy Steps

-Step 1: DIY Energy Audit
+Step 1: Have an Energy Audit

-The greatest energy loss in most homes is related to air seepage around doors, windows, ceilings, floors, and switch plates on exterior walls.
-There can be a number of other spots in your home where cold air seeps in and warm air slips out.
+The greatest energy loss in most homes is due to air seepage around doors, windows, ceilings, floors, and switch plates on exterior walls.
+A home energy audit will indicate these and other spots in your home where cold air seeps in and warm air slips out.
 There are two ways you can handle a home energy audit:

-The second is to do it yourself.
-You will need to close all windows and doors and shut off any ventilation or fans you have.
-Go from room to room (and don't forget the attic if you have one), and test for air seepage.
-The easiest way to "see" the air movement is to carry a lighted stick of incense with you.
-Take notes and keep a list of all the spots where you see air movement.
-Dirty spots sometimes indicate air leakage.
-For example in many older homes, come spring, you will usually find a thick layer of dirt on the windowsill.
-Also, if your windows rattle, that's a clear indicator you don't have a tight seal.
+2) Do it yourself.
+Close all windows and doors and shut off any ventilation or fans.
+Go from room to room (and don't forget the attic if you have one), testing for air seepage.
+The easiest way to "see" the air movement is to carry a lighted stick of incense.
+Keep a list of all the spots where you see air blowing the incense smoke around.
+As well, note any dirty spots, which sometimes indicate air leakage.
+For example, you will usually find a thick layer of dirt on the windowsill in older homes, come spring.
+Also, rattling windows rattle is a clear indicator you don't have a tight seal.

 Step 2: Seal Up Your Windows and Doors with Weather Stripping and Plastic Sheeting